MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

-12:33   Created category folder in views and index.cshtml 12:37   run the application and working, now we need to add the category to the drop down menu 12:40   edited the navigation bar to add category
+12:33   Created category folder in views and index.cshtml 12:37   run the application and working, now we need to add the category to the drop down menu 12:40   edited the navigation bar to add category 12:50   Added the js script to the solution